Solitonic Andreev spin qubits from Andreev states in Corbino Josephson junctions: Solitonic Andreev Spin Qubit

-The number of rotations in the SASQ Bloch sphere after increasing $\varphi_0$ by 2$\pi$ (one turn around the disk) is of the order of $2\pi R|\bm{\lambda}_{\text{SO}}^{-1}|$, but the precise path in the Bloch sphere is complicated.
-Figure \ref{fig:soc}(e) shows typical qubit paths, evolving from $|\!\!\!\!\!\uparrow\rangle = (1,0)$ to $(\cos(\theta_B/2), \sin(\theta_B/2)e^{i\varphi_B})$ in the Bloch sphere as the soliton state makes 20 full turns around the junction.
-We find that by slightly tuning $\Phi$ or $\alpha$ (e.g. by a top gate on the junction), we can realize a large variety of holonomic qubit transformations that can densely cover a large part of the Bloch sphere, in the sense that with enough revolutions we can approach any point in the Bloch sphere as much as needed.
-(This observation is based on numerical evidence, and a rigorous demonstration is left for future work).
-Optimal coverage is achieved for $2\pi R\lambda_z^{-1} = 1$, see dashed red line in Fig. \ref{fig:soc}(a-d), resulting in the gray trajectory in Fig. \ref{fig:soc}(e).
-This kind of single-parameter holonomic manipulation is a peculiar possibility of the SASQ, and is a result of the long distances that the soliton state can travel in units of the SO length in a realistic device.
-A similar result for the particular case of $\lambda^{-1}_z = 0$ was obtained by Golovach \emph{et al.}~\cite{Golovach:PRA10} in the context of holonomic spin manipulations of a small quantum dot electrostatically transported around a circle.
+The number of rotations of the SASQ after increasing $\varphi_0$ by 2$\pi$ (one turn around the disk) is of the order of $2\pi R|\bm{\lambda}_{\text{SO}}^{-1}|$, but the precise path in the Bloch sphere is complicated.
+Figure \ref{fig:soc}(e) \editE{shows the computed qubit paths $(\cos(\theta_B/2), \sin(\theta_B/2)e^{i\varphi_B})$ in the Bloch sphere, all starting from $| \!\!\uparrow\rangle = (1,0)$, as the solitonic ABS makes 20 full turns around the junction.
+Each colored path corresponds to parameters indicated by the corresponding dots in Figs. \ref{fig:soc}(c,d).} We find that by slightly tuning $\Phi$ or $\alpha$, we can realize a large variety of holonomic qubit transformations that can densely cover a large part of the Bloch sphere, in the sense that with enough revolutions we can approach any point as much as needed.
+Full coverage is achieved for $2\pi R\lambda_z^{-1} = 1$, see dashed red line in Fig. \ref{fig:soc}(a-d), resulting in the gray trajectory in Fig. \ref{fig:soc}(e).
+This kind of single-parameter holonomic manipulation \editE{with full asymptotic Bloch sphere coverage} is a peculiar possibility of the SASQ \footnote{A related result for the particular case of $\lambda^{-1}_z = 0$ (using instead arbitrarily large $R$) was obtained by Golovach \emph{et al.}~\cite{Golovach:PRA10} in the context of holonomic spin manipulations of a small quantum dot electrostatically transported around a circle.}.
 Alternative modes of holonomic SASQ manipulation using two or more control parameters are, of course, also possible by combining $\phi$ control with variations of other device parameters such as $k_F$, $v_F$, or $\alpha$.